A Guide to Setting Up Family Investment Company (FIC)

 What is a Family Investment Company?

-A Family Investment Company (FIC) is a private limited company that serves to manage and protect family assets and investments, providing a strategic means to enhance and preserve family wealth.
+A Family Investment Company is a private limited company used to hold and manage family investments and assets in a structured and tax-efficient way.

 How do you fund a Family Investment Company?